Maine Democrats are still sorting out who will run for what in 2018

 What is the future of the Maine Democratic Party?
 That’s the question that will be explored Thursday during an event hosted by a Bucksport-based group called the Maine Common Good Coalition.
 Party officials and past and present candidates will participate in a panel and audience discussion scheduled for 7 p.m.
 Thursday at the Craig Brook National Fish Hatchery at 306 Hatchery Road, off Route 1 in East Orland. — Christopher Cousins

-More than $3.9 million in federal funding bound for Maine hospitals.
+More than $3.9 million in federal funding bound for Maine health centers.
 The U.S.Department of Health and Human Services has awarded $2.7 million to Katahdin Valley Health Center in Patten and nearly $1.2 million to Pines Health Services in Caribou, independent U.S. Sen. Angus King has announced.
-The money, from the Health Resources and Services Administration, is meant for public health programs, bolstering hospitals’ workforces and targeting people who economically and medically vulnerable, as well as geographically isolated. — Christopher Cousins
+The money, from the Health Resources and Services Administration, is meant for public health programs, bolstering health care centers’ workforces and targeting people who economically and medically vulnerable, as well as geographically isolated. — Christopher Cousins

 Reading list